Francis Gale Snelling Street Hinton - Maitland - Raymond Terrace

 Five months later in November, Dr. Street was also unable to save his own son Edward who died at Hinton from influenza aged fifteen months.

 In 1849 he moved his practice moved from Hinton to Hunter Street, West Maitland opposite the Catholic Chapel.

-The Maitland Mercury reported the death of Francis Gale Snelling Street (M.R.C.S.) at Raymond Terrace - He died on 21st December 1870 in the 64th year of his age.
+Francis Gale Snelling Street (M.R.C.S.) died at Raymond Terrace on 21st December 1870 age 64.